PRICING STRATEGY

 LAST THOUGHTS ON PRICING STRATEGY

 For struggling companies, one of the first things to examine is their pricing history.
 You'll often find historical pricing increases to offset diminishing demand.
 Those price increases often lead to a vicious cycle of a decrease in the overall customer value proposition, which leads to a reduction in demand, which leads to more price increases.
-In these situations, you have to break the vicious cycle by rearchitecting the features and benefits of the products and services and the cost structure of the products, services and overall company.
+In these situations, you have to break the vicious cycle by rearchitecting the features and benefits of the products and services and the cost structure of the products, services, and overall company.
 Then figure out the right competitive pricing strategy.
-The takeaway is if you are thinking about raising prices to mask declining demand, first focus creating killer products and services.
+The takeaway is if you are thinking about raising prices to mask declining demand, first focus on creating killer products and services.

 If you have a new product or service or want to innovate your pricing strategy, then follow the four steps to a successful pricing strategy outlined above.
 With pricing strategy, there are very few shortcuts to success.
 You build a strong pricing strategy on a foundation of facts, insights, creativity, experimentation, and overall strategic alignment.